Ronak-Ronu/BeRony/README.md

 ![alt text](src/assets/img/logo.png)

-The place where you can bring your stories to life.
+The virtual place where you can bring your stories to life.
 Whether you want to:

 - **Write** your thoughts,
 - **Visualize** your ideas,